lddubeau/saxes/README.md

 `sgmldeclaration` - Random SGML declarations.
 Stuff like `<!ENTITY p>` would trigger this kind of event.
-This is a weird thing to support, so it might go away at some point.
-SAX isn't intended to be used to parse SGML, after all.
+This is a weird thing to support, so it might go away at some point. saxes isn't intended to be used to parse SGML, after all.

 `opentagstart` - Emitted immediately when the tag name is available,